 The onion flakes are an important taste element to the sauce, so the simple answer is no. You need to get the flakes.

 Tasting and adjusting for seasoning is always the best way to do this.
-I always recommend you start with the least amount listed in the recipe, then taste and adjust until you find the right balance of heat, sweet, and acid.
+I always recommend you start with the least amount listed in the recipe, then taste and adjust until you find the right balance of heat, sweetness, and acid.
 If you add more vinegar, then you may need to add more sugar.
 Or if you add more chili powder you may want to add more salt and sugar.

 Yes.
 Use an immersion blender to make the sauce a little less chunky.

-How to store Der Wienerschintzel Sauce
+How to Store Der Weinerschnitzel Chili Sauce

-You can store Der Wienerschnitzel chili sauce in the freezer.
+Store Der Wienerschnitzel chili sauce in the freezer.
 I break my servings down into usable servings, how many dogs I will be needing it for, and then put it into a freezer-safe plastic storage container.

 If I'm not planning on using it within 3 months, I transfer my serving into a seal-a-meal bag.
 Once sealed the sauce will stay as good as the original for a year, or more.